 The process and systems of manufacturing across several industries offer individuals a wide variety of opportunities to make a career in Mechanical Engineering.
 Common tasks may include, overseeing quality of raw materials, efficient production lines, wastage of materials and a host of other responsibilities.

 Typically considered a senior role in Management, engineering consultants are in charge of large scale projects which involve heavy use of both core engineering and managerial skills.
-They regularly liaison with designers, health and safety experts, manufacturers, production engineers and quality engineers to ensure timely and satisfactory completion of project.
+They regularly liaison with designers, health and safety experts, manufacturers, production engineers and quality engineers to ensure timely and satisfactory completion of projects.
 An MBA in Project Management is highly recommended for those wanting to opt for this career profile after Mechanical Engineering.

 Along with the above-mentioned pathways, options to make a career in Mechanical Engineering do not just end there.
 A few more have been stated below.